Smart and Fair? Phase 1

 The Offer Profiling Tool reveals the capabilities a smart energy offer requires of its consumers

 The Smart and Fair?
 Offer Profiling Tool, currently a beta version in Excel, allows users to consider which of a wide range of consumer, household and dwelling capabilities and attributes are necessary to participate in a smart energy offer.
-It is described in more detail in Section 3 of the Phase One report.
+It is described in more detail in Section 3 of the Phase 1 report.
 You can download the Offer Profiling Tool here.

 The analytical work enabled by these tools leaves little doubt about two important findings and an obvious resulting conclusion: